 Volker Wieland's academic activities have included the following roles at scientific journals and societies.
 He served as Managing Editor of the Journal of Economic Dynamics and Control from 2002 to 2006 and remains on the journal's Advisory Board, as Associate Editor of the European Economic Review (2001-2004), as Member of the Referee Panel of Economic Policy (2004-2006).
 He was a Member of the Advisory Council of the Society for Computational Economics (1998-2006) and served as Chair of the Research Committee on Monetary Theory and Policy of the German Economic Assocation from 2010 to 2018.

 Research interests of Volker Wieland include monetary and fiscal policy, business cycles and macroeconomic models, inflation and deflation, learning and economic dynamics as well as numerical methods in macroeconomics.
 His research has been published in leading economic journals such as the American Economic Review, the Journal of Monetary Economics, the Journal of the European Economic Association, the European Economic Review and the Journal of Economic Dynamics and Control.
-Recently, Wieland has been coordinating the creation of a public archive of macroeconomic models for comparative purposes: Macroeconomic Model Data Base.
+Apart from that, Wieland has been coordinating the creation of a public platform of macroeconomic models for comparative purposes: the Macroeconomic Model Data Base.